Třebechovice pod Orebem: Geography

-The river Orlice flows across the southern part of the territory.
+The Orlice River flows across the southern part of the territory.
 The Dědina River flows through the urban area until the confluence with the Orlice.
-The Cihelnický Stream flows through the western part of the territory and also flows into the Orlice in the municipal territory.
+The stream Cihelnický potok flows through the western part of the territory and also flows into the Orlice in the municipal territory.

 History

 Třebechovice was founded in the 14th century.
-According to legend, the town was founded on the right bank of the river Dědina by Třeboch who brought his people there and gave the name to the town.
+According to legend, the town was founded on the right bank of the Dědina River by Třeboch who brought his people there and gave the name to the town.
 In the 14th century, the town was owned by Hynek Hlaváč of Dubé and his descendants until 1450, when Přibík Kroměšín of Březovice became an owner.
 The town was owned by the Trčka of Lípa family in the 16th century and it economically developed.

 In 1628, a large peasant uprising broke out in the region.
 Třebechovice was fined, which contributed to the impoverishment of the population.
 The decline of the town was deepened by four major fires in the 17th century.
 The economic and cultural situation was bad until the 19th century, when business began to develop again and cultural organizations were founded.
 In 1849, the serfdom was abolished and the town became independent.
-In 1920, the town's name was changed to Třebechovice pod Orebem.

 Demographics

+Transport

+Třebechovice pod Orebem is located on the railway line Hradec Králové–Letohrad.

 Sights

 The Church of Saint Andrew was first mentioned in 1384.
 It was damaged by fires and renewed in 1572–1575.
 The tower was replaced in 1864.

 The Evangelical church on the town square is a Neo-Romanesque building from 1877.
 It serves both religious and cultural purposes.

 In 1528, a small wooden church was built on the Oreb hill at the command of Zdeněk Trčka of Lípa.
-This church fell into disrepair and was replaced by new one in 1835.
+This church fell into disrepair and was replaced by the new one in 1835.
 The new church is called Church of Corpus Christi.

-The Museum of Nativity Scenes
+Museum of Nativity Scenes

 The Museum of Nativity Scenes was founded in 1925 by Vilém Koleš.
 There are more than 500 exhibits of nativity scenes.
 The museum is the only one of its kind in the country.
 The most valuable nativity scene is Probošt's mechanical Christmas crib created from wood, which includes more than 2,000 carved parts and figures.

 The museum also manages the town's collections.
 The most valuable exhibit is the handwritten illuminated Literary Gradual from 1559.